 Although most power outages only last a few minutes to a few hours, the likelihood of an extended blackout is real.
 You don’t need an EMP in order to bring down the power grid for 3 or 4 days.

 Power outages are a perfect way to practice your bug-in plans.
 You’ll need a stockpile of food, water, and medicine.
-You need a way to keep you and your family warm and even to keep them entertained.
+You need a way to keep you and your family warm and even entertained.

 Explosions are the preferred way for terrorists to mass murder people.
 Keep in mind that gas leaks can also cause an explosion unexpectedly.
 For example, a gas leak explosion in 2014 in Manhattan killed 8 people, injured 70 people and completely destroyed two apartment buildings.

 Next, you should assemble an Everyday Carry Kit that also has a small First-Aid Kit.
 Following an explosion, this will allow you to give first aid to anyone who needs it until the ambulances arrive.